Sign Up As A Member

 Prize Money by Year

-Each year, the prize money at the Delray Beach Open changes, fluctuating up or down based on the event’s success.
+The prize money at the Delray Beach Open changes yearly, fluctuating up or down based on the event’s success.

-Factors, including ticket sales, sponsorships, merchandise, and concessions, all influence the tournament’s revenues, which trickles down to prize money and available resources to fund the purse.
+Factors, including ticket sales, sponsorships, merchandise, and concessions, all influence the tournament’s revenues, affecting prize money and the resources available to fund the purse.

 For example, in 2021, prize money dropped by 42% due to the pandemic and fan restrictions that limited ticket sales.

 The following table outlines the yearly prize money for the Delray Beach Open since 2000.
-Compared to 2023, the tournament’s prize money has grown nearly 100%, which is respectable for its level.
+Compared to 2025, the tournament’s prize money has grown 109%, which is respectable for its level.

 Year Total Prize Money % Change